rmdly/rubites/README.md

 ## How It Works

 Each exercise in `exercises/` has broken or incomplete Ruby code.
 The comments explain the concept and tell you what the expected output should be.
 Fix the code, run the runner, and move on.

-If you get stuck, check the `solutions/` directory for reference answers.

 ## Topics Covered